exize1/BidMe/README.md

 <p align="center"><img src="https://res.cloudinary.com/diggwedxe/image/upload/v1666189383/Screenshots/user_settings_xdcyu8.jpg"/></p>

 ### Product page
-In this page you can see every necessary detail on the product, such as:
+In this page you can see every necessary detail on the product.
+Such as:
 - Wider image
 - Name of the product
 - Intial price